TheMrAI/TheMrAI.github.io/cpp/cpp.md

 and examine exactly what was generated.
 - [Quick C++ Benchmark](https://www.quick-bench.com/): Compare the speed of two simple implementations.
 Don't assume one way is faster than the other.
+- [Fluent C++](https://www.fluentcpp.com/): An extremely good blog about C++ features, techniques and in general explanations.
+- [Cᐩᐩ Weekly With Jason Turner](https://www.youtube.com/user/lefticus1): A C++ Youtube channel with weekly informative videos on new compiler features and tips.

 ## Features